MSc Psychological Research Methods with Advanced Statistics

 |About the course||

 For this course, we usually ask for an upper second class (2:1) honours degree or equivalent in psychology or a related discipline.
-You will also need to provide evidence of undergraduate training in statistics for psychology.
+Evidence of undergraduate training in statistics for psychology is also required.

 We can also accept qualifications from other countries.
 You can find out which qualifications we accept from your country on the University's webpages for international students.